Graduate School Scholarships and Resources for Asian American Students

 Amount: $1,000

-Eligibility: Asian American students (must be of at least 25% Asian and/or Pacific Islander ethnicity) pursuing a degree (associate, bachelor’s, or master’s) in fashion and/or graphic design.
+Eligibility: Asian American students are eligible to apply (must be of at least 25% Asian and/or Pacific Islander ethnicity) pursuing a degree (associate, bachelor’s, or master’s) in fashion and/or graphic design.
 This scholarship is in memory of Lyly Koenig Mendez, a TV and film producer, graphic designer, and fashion designer who was a passionate member of her community.

 Amount: $90,000 over two years

-Eligibility: Graduate students who are new Americans, immigrants, and children of immigrants who have demonstrated the potential to have a substantial impact on U.S. society, culture, or their respective academic fields.
-More than 700 individuals have earned this fellowship since 1998, and the organization boasts a robust alumni network of past and present recipients.
+Eligibility: Graduate students who are new Americans, immigrants, or children of immigrants who have demonstrated the potential to have a substantial impact on U.S. society, culture, or their respective academic fields are eligible.
+More than 700 students have earned this fellowship since 1998, and the organization boasts a robust alumni network of past and present recipients.

 Amount: Up to $56,600 ($28,300 annually, renewable for an additional year if committee rates trainee progress favorably)

-Eligibility: Graduate students from underrepresented racial/ethnic backgrounds working toward a PhD in physiology.
+Eligibility: Graduate students from underrepresented racial/ethnic backgrounds working toward a PhD in physiology are eligible.
 You and your advisor/primary investigator must be American Physiological Society members in good standing at the time of your application.

 Amount: $1,000 to $5,000